fineshopdesign/cf-wasm/packages/plugins/README.md

 This happens because Vite (and most bundlers) do not natively understand Cloudflare’s special module query syntax.

-The `vite-cloudflare-modules` plugin solves this problem by teaching Vite how to handle these imports.
+The `vite-additional-modules` plugin solves this problem by teaching Vite how to handle these imports.

 ## Installation